‘please come alone’ is a performance series in three chapters. Each work abstracts and reinvents epic forms found in literature.

 ‘please come alone: a canto’

-is performed by Housatonic-based dance collective BODYSONNET with dramaturgy by Hannah Gellman.
-Join us for unique solos created through structured improvisation scores culminating on the final evening in which all of the performers unite for the first time in the process to investigate the dynamic of what it means to be alone together.
+is a world premiere directed by choreographer Moscelyne ParkeHarrison and performed by Housatonic-based dance collective BODYSONNET with dramaturgy by Hannah Gellman.
+Unique solos created through structured improvisation scores culminate on the final evening in which all of the performers unite for the first time in the process to investigate the dynamic of what it means to be alone together.

 This project has been supported by a grant from the Martha Boschen Porter Fund, a Fund of Berkshire Taconic Community Foundation, Berkshire Pulse, and Powerhouse Square / Benchmark Development.